 In the 68th year of the Princess Kay of the Milky Way competition, Euerle became the first woman from Meeker County to wear the crown.

-“It kind of feels like I just broke the glass ceiling for the county,” she said with a laugh.
+“It kind of feels like a just broke the glass ceiling for the county,” she said with a laugh.
 “You know, I think looking forward, as our county has future finalists, this will really kind of push them, because they’ve seen that somebody from our county can do it now.
 And it’s achievable.
 So it’s really special for me to be able to kind of be the encouraging factor for Meeker County going forward, but of course, yes, I’m so honored to be the very first.”

 Euerle also felt a special sense of honor being crowned this year, because of its confluence with history.

-One of her first duties as Princess Kay was to have her likeness carved from a 90-pound block of butter.
+One of her first duties as Princess Kay was to have her head carved from a 90-pound block of butter.
 For the past 50 years, Linda Christensen, a California-based sculptor, has handled the carving.
-Last year it was announced Christensen — who was unable to travel to Minnesota to do the carvings — would retire after sculpting Princess Kay this year.
+Last year, it was announced Christensen — who was unable to travel to Minnesota to do the carvings — would retire after sculpting Princess Kay this year.
 And her replacement would be Litchfield artist Gerry Kulzer.